-The primary endpoint was ablation time defined as the time from insertion of the X3 catheter into the participant to the end of the last 30-minute wait period.
-Ablation time was calculated independent of delivery mode (RAPID mode, manual HL mode, or a combination of the two modes).
+The primary end point was ablation time defined as the time from insertion of the X3 catheter into the participant to the end of the last 30-minute wait period.
+Ablation time was calculated independent of delivery mode (RAPID mode, manual HeartLight mode, or a combination of the 2 modes).

-Pre-specified additional comparisons between the two groups included the following secondary endpoints:
+Prespecified additional comparisons between the 2 groups included the following secondary end points:

-- Procedure Time, defined as the time from venous access to the end of the last 30-minute wait period. - Acute Efficacy was calculated by taking the number of PVs successfully isolated by RAPID mode divided by the number of PVs attempted to be treated using RAPID mode - Safety; 30-Day primary adverse event (PAE) Rate defined as follows: transient ischemic attack (within 1 month of treatment), cerebrovascular accident including stroke caused by air embolism (within 1 month of treatment), major bleeding that requires transfusion (life threatening bleeding requiring ≥ 2 units packed red blood cells or resulting in an absolute decrease in hematocrit ≥ 10% within 1 week of treatment), cardiac perforation, tamponade or clinically significant pericardial effusion (within 1 month of treatment), myocardial infarction (Q-wave only - within 1 week of treatment), diaphragmatic paralysis, atrio-esophageal fistula, death (during the evaluation period and cause possibly related to device or procedure or if unknown).
+- Procedure time, defined as the time from venous access to the end of the last 30-minute wait period. - Acute efficacy was calculated by taking the number of PVs successfully isolated by RAPID mode divided by the number of PVs attempted to be treated using RAPID mode. - Safety; 30-day primary AE rate defined as follows: transient ischemic attack (within 1 month of treatment), cerebrovascular accident including stroke caused by air embolism (within 1 month of treatment), major bleeding that requires transfusion (life-threatening bleeding requiring ≥2 units packed red blood cells or resulting in an absolute decrease in hematocrit ≥10% within 1 week of treatment), cardiac perforation, tamponade, or clinically significant pericardial effusion (within 1 month of treatment), myocardial infarction (Q-wave only-within 1 week of treatment), diaphragmatic paralysis, atrio-esophageal fistula, death (during the evaluation period and cause possibly related to device or procedure or if unknown).

-- Chronic Effectiveness 6- and 12-Month AF-Free Rates defined as the absence of symptomatic AF lasting one (1) minute or more as documented on event monitor, ECG or Holter monitor beyond the 90-day blanking period and during the 12-month evaluation period.
-Ablation-induced left atrial flutter or atrial tachycardia (atypical AFL or AT) occurring after the 90-day blanking period was considered a treatment failure.
+- Chronic effectiveness-6- and 12-month AF-free rates defined as the absence of symptomatic AF lasting 1 minute or more as documented on event monitor, ECG or Holter monitor beyond the 90-day blanking period and during the 12-month evaluation period.
+Ablation-induced left atrial flutter or atrial tachycardia (atypical atrial flutter or atrial tachycardia) occurring after the 90-day blanking period was considered a treatment failure.
 Treatment failure was also defined as any participant that did not have all clinically relevant PVs isolated.
-Any Class I, II, III AAD prescribed for AF during the 9-12 months post ablation index procedure was also considered a treatment failure.
-Any participant that had cardiac surgery, left heart ablation, or an implantable ICD for AF during follow-up before the 12- month visit was considered a treatment failure. - Safety through 12-Month Follow-up confirmed by careful recording of all adverse events (AE).
+Any class I, II, III antiarrhythmic drug prescribed for AF during the 9 to 12 months postablation index procedure was also considered a treatment failure.
+Any participant who had cardiac surgery, left heart ablation, or an implantable implantable cardioverter defibrillator for AF during follow-up before the 12-month visit was considered a treatment failure. - Safety through 12-month follow-up confirmed by careful recording of all AE.
 All AEs were reviewed and adjudicated by the Medical Monitor.

-Statistical analysis
+Statistical Analysis

 The statistical design was prospective and historically controlled.
-The statistical analysis of the primary endpoint was a test of superiority using a two-sample t-test.
-Raw data from the HL study (25-3002) was used for the control arm in all endpoint analyses and comparisons.

-Additionally, an analysis of variance was performed to adjust for differences in baseline characteristics between groups, specifically age, gender, and duration of AF.
+The statistical analysis of the primary end point was a test of superiority using a 2-sample t test.
+Raw data from the HeartLight study (25-3002) was used for the control arm in all end point analyses and comparisons.
+Additionally, an ANOVA was performed to adjust for differences in baseline characteristics between groups, specifically age, gender, and duration of AF.